- JUST FOR POSITION DO NOT DELETE

-The late empress dowager is buried in the Jingling tomb.
+The late empress dowager is buried in the Jing Tomb.

-The late Xuande Emperor’s empress, Lady Hu, who demitted her position, is posthumously given back her title and rank, as well as an additional honorary title.
+The late Xuande Emperor’s empress, née Hu, who demitted her position, is posthumously restored her title and rank and given an additional honorary title.

-The practice of sacrificing concubines as part of emperors' funerals is abolished.
+The practice of sacrificing concubines as part of funerals for emperors is abolished.

 The late Tianshun Emperor is given his posthumous title on the twelfth day.

-On the first day, the late emperor’s empress Lady Qian is elevated as empress dowager and given the honorary title Ciyi (lit. “benevolent and ideally virtuous”).
-The new emperor’s biological mother the Honored Consort Zhou is also appointed as empress dowager.
+On the first day, the late emperor’s empress, née Qian, is elevated as empress dowager and given the honorary title Ciyi (lit. “benevolent and ideally virtuous”).
+The new emperor’s biological mother, the honored consort, née Zhou, is also appointed as empress dowager.
 Grand Secretary Li Xian with other fellow court officials request the emperor to dismiss the plethora of palace maids recruited during the four previous reigns (the Xuande reign, 1426-1435, to the Tianshun reign, 1457-1464) and release noble women from the Palace Laundry Service (Huanyi ju) who were sentenced to serve there due to their familial association with officials charged with criminal activity.
 The emperor agrees to the requests.

-The late Tianshun Emperor is buried in the Yuling tomb.
+The late Tianshun Emperor is buried in the Yu Tomb.